Save time and ramp up teams faster with the LMS powered by AI.

 In a customer education panel discussion, Kristi Thurston, Content Strategy Manager at Kustomer, and Seth Jones, Customer Success Manager at Vanta, shared insights on shifting focus.

-1. How to build a scaleable program.
+1. How to build a scalable program.
 Pick something you can tackle when you start a new program.
 “Don’t boil the ocean.”
 In other words, don’t try to take on too much.
 Instead, focus on where you can have a real, tangible impact.

 2. Give learners the most efficient, effective types of learning content.
 “Microlearning is the way to go,” Jones shares.
 “If there’s one thing people don’t have right now, it’s time.”
 “Try to target small segments,” Kristi adds.
 “Make them action-focused.”